 PDU Level Monitoring

-Power monitoring could be done at an aggregate PDU level (for example, one power meter for the main power line coming into each row) or at individual “in cabinet” level.
-Monitoring power at PDU or aggregate PDU level not only gives the ability to calculate your PUE numbers, but it also gives data center administrators an overview of the power loads so they can ensure that loads are distributed evenly across the facility.
+Power monitoring could be done at an aggregate PDU level (for example, one power meter for the main power line coming into each row) or at an individual “in cabinet” level.
+Monitoring power at PDU or aggregate PDU level not only gives the ability to calculate your PUE numbers but also gives data center administrators an overview of the power loads so they can ensure that loads are distributed evenly across the facility.

 The advantage of in rack PDU level monitoring is that these PDU’s often come with additional features such as power switching and environmental monitoring sensors.
 This allows closer monitoring and an overview of what’s happening inside each rack.
 Remember if you can’t monitor it, you can’t manage it!

-Importance of avoiding downtime
+Importance of Avoiding Downtime

 Monitoring systems are available from many of the well-known data center providers such as AKCP.
 The AKCP power monitoring system has several advantages over many other systems.
 They provide a device that will upgrade any existing power strip to a smart, intelligent monitored PDU, meaning it gives a value for money, the cost-effective upgrade path for existing data centers.
-The system also includes various patent-pending technologies such as in cabinet Fire Suppression System and distributed boot sequencing.
-Drawing on 30+ years experience in SNMP enabled sensor monitoring for the data center and combining this expertise with power distribution and a world-class DCIM software that integrates with access control systems for physical security and IP based CCTV systems you not only get a complete power monitoring system but environmental and security as well.
+The system also includes various patent-pending technologies such as in cabinet Fire Suppression Systems and distributed boot sequencing.
+Drawing on 30+ years of experience in SNMP enabled sensor monitoring for the data center and combining this expertise with power distribution and a world-class DCIM software that integrates with access control systems for physical security and IP based CCTV systems you not only get a complete power monitoring system but environmental and security as well.

 Managing the power in your data center through the AKCP system is automated with power numbers being collected at a central point in AKCPro Server DCIM software and analyzed to automatically calculate PUE numbers.
-Track total data center consumption, identify power hungry racks, monitor UPS systems via SNMP virtual sensors and much more.
+Track total data center consumption, identify power-hungry racks, monitor UPS systems via SNMP virtual sensors, and much more.

-By combining environmental and power data together you can fine tune your data center cooling to ensure that you are always running most efficiently, without exceeding ASHRAE recommended temperatures for your racks (64.4°F – 80.6°F).
-Ensuring servers are running at the correct temperature not only increases their lifespan but helps keep them running at their most optimum level lowering the power they consume and heat that they generate.
+By combining environmental and power data together you can fine-tune your data center cooling to ensure that you are always running most efficiently, without exceeding ASHRAE recommended temperatures for your racks (64.4°F – 80.6°F).
+Ensuring servers are running at the correct temperature not only increases their lifespan but helps keep them running at their most optimum level lowering the power they consume and the heat that they generate.

 - Monitoring systems such as the one available from AKCP, give a wealth of information, but also analyze and alert based on user-defined thresholds.
-Receive E-mail, SNMP traps, SMS messages, activate alarms and actuate relay actions based on a sensor status.
+Receive E-mail, SNMP traps, SMS messages, activate alarms, and actuate relay actions based on a sensor status.